Codecademy/docs/content/javascript/concepts/storage/terms/setItem/setItem.md

 ---
 Title: '.setItem()'
-Description: 'updates the value to the specified storage object key if exists, else adds the key to the specified storage object.'
+Description: 'Updates the value to the specified storage object key, if it exists, else adds the key to the object.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'